 3. Why is Python best for Big Data projects?

-It is much more convenient to process and analyze Big Data in python than in traditional programming languages.
+Processing and analyzing Big Data in python is much more convenient than in traditional programming languages.
 Python supports all OS environments, runs on fewer lines of code, and is easily expandable to other languages.
 As a result, developers and data scientists find Python a handy, reliable, robust, and high-speed framework.

 4. Why do big companies now majorly use Python?